 9.45am or 1.15pm

 saying ‘hello’ to adult who will be greeting child and parent.
 Hanging up coat on own peg.
 Child is encouraged to ‘self-register’ by placing own photo on our board.
 Adult ensures visual timetable or object cues are used from start of session.
-Use of PECS and other means of communication are actively planned for and adult language is pitched to match the level of understanding for each child.
+Use of AAC are actively planned for and adult language is pitched to match the level of understanding for each child.

 choice of play activity covering the EYFS curriculum including – construction play, small representational, home corner, puzzles, threading, shape number or colour activities, in main teaching room.
 Child may also choose to go outside to play (in the garden, covering the EYFS curriculum, mirroring the activities available inside, but also including large trampoline, climbing equipment, bikes and scooters), or in our soft tarmac play area.
 Activities are linked to language theme for the week/half term.
 Each child has one to one support from an adult.

 Children follow their visual timetables to do the following activities (but may be in a different order) in groups

 generally led by specialist teacher, speech and language therapist, or occupational therapist – using Attention Autism approach to develop shared attention, listening and language skills as well as social interaction skills in a small group.
 The language/curriculum theme for the week will be explored using songs and simple activities/tasks for the whole group to participate in.

 lots of communication and social skills to learn, and self-care skills encouraged at Toilet and Washing Hands Time

 in messy playroom– one structured adult-led activity using our core vocabulary and then choice from no more than 3 activities on offer which will include such things as: painting, cutting and sticking, play dough, water, sand.